arpitmohapatra/ai-generated-resume/README.md

 ## Usage

-1. Sign in with the following credentials:
+1. Sign in with your credentials
-   - Username: `ask-author`
-   - Password: `ask-author`
 2. Upload your resume or paste its content
 3. Enter the job description
 4. Add any additional information (optional)